opentechschool-zurich/cpp-co-learning/topics/design-patterns/decorator/richard/ReadMe.md

 essentially downcast our object to just the base functionality of the `FooBar` object.
 And when we call `FooBar`'s `doSomething()` the compile-time VTable listed function `doSomething()` from `FooBar` is called.

+Note that FooBar's doSomething function is a virtual function with an implementation.
+Importantly it is not a pure virtual function which would have a `= 0` at the end;

 If we want the equivalent of the Java behaviour we need to use pointers.
 They use "late binding" and can figure out at runtime what type of object they are dealing with and can call the appropriate function: